hermannhueck/MusicService/Services/MusicService-Play-Scala-Slick-NoAuth/README-HowTo.txt

 the following operations:

 - to add, change, delete and query Performers and Recordings
+- download or stream music data to the client

 The App is a small case study using ...